1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 4.md

      - An area of land se aside for indigenous people to inhabit, but the legal ititle is still held by the goverment
      - after 1812 more pressure to obtain land for Europe settlements
 5. Residential Schools
+     - from 1883 First Nations people were assiblated by residential schools, ran by christian organizations, allowing them to only speck english/france, banned from traditonal clothes/customs.
      -
 6. Patriate